Agoric/documentation/main/reference/zoe-api/zoe-helpers.md

 } from '@agoric/zoe/src/contractSupport/index.js';
 ```

-ZoeHelper functions are contract helpers, in that they are useful to contract code.
-Contracts are started up by Zoe,
-and **zcf** is passed in as a parameter to **start()**.

 ## atomicRearrange(zcf, transfers)
 - **zcf**: **[ZoeContractFacet](./zoe-contract-facet.md)**
 - **transfers**: **Array&lt;[TransferPart](./zoe-data-types.md#transferpart)>**
 - Returns: None.

-Asks Zoe to rearrange the **[Allocations](./zoe-data-types.md#allocation)** among the seats
+Asks Zoe to rearrange the **[Allocations](./zoe-data-types.md#allocation)** among the seats mentioned in
-mentioned in *transfers*. *transfers* are a set of changes to **Allocations** that must satisfy
+*transfers*. *transfers* are a set of changes to **Allocations** that must satisfy several
-several constraints.
-If these constraints are all met, then the
+constraints.
+If these constraints are all met, then the reallocation happens atomically.
+Otherwise an
-reallocation happens atomically.
-Otherwise an error is thrown and it does not happen
+error is thrown and none of the propossed changes has any effect.
-at all.
 The constraints are as follows.

  * All the mentioned seats are still live.
  * There aren't any outstanding stagings for any of the mentioned seats.